ioBroker/ioBroker.docs/docs/en/intro/README.md

 ---

-#### 3 - Topic menu
+#### 3 - subject menu
-In this menu, the main topics of the selected article are displayed in order to be able to navigate more quickly to the point you are looking for.
+In this menu the main topics of the selected article are displayed in order to be able to navigate more quickly to a desired point.

 ![Themed menu](../../de/intro/media/Themenmenu.png)